 How to Make Carnitas

 This is an easy meal to make, but takes planning, like most slow cooker meals.
-But I promise, authentic carnitas are well worth the wait!
+But I promise, carnitas are well worth the wait!
 Here’s how to make the best ever slow cooker carnita recipe:

 - CITRUS: Use a vegetable peeler to peel strips off the oranges/lime.
 We add this to the slow cooker in place of the whole rind for great flavor without the bitter pith (the white part of the orange peel).
 Juice the oranges and limes.